AnyFetch/developers.anyfetch.com/blueprint.md

 ### Update a document [PATCH]
-Update a document already present on the Fetch API.
+Update a document already existing on the Fetch API.
 The `id` of the document (or it's `identifier`) should be specified.

 > **Note:** for ease of use, you can use POST and PATCH on this endpoint.
 This allows provider to abstract whether the document already exists or not.